Chronicle of a Bourgeois of Valenciennes

 Great x 4 Grandmother: Bertha Gerulfing Queen Consort France

-Great x 2 Grandfather: Louis VII King Franks
+Great x 2 Grandfather: Louis VII King of the Franks

 Great x 4 Grandfather: Humbert "Fat" Savoy II Count Savoy